-A Circuit Breaker is a protection device and it will trip automatically when there is any fault in the load side.
-We all have at least one circuit breaker at our home and in an industry, you will find different types of circuit breakers with different names.
+A Circuit Breaker is a protection device and it will trip automatically when there is any fault on the load side.
+We all have at least one circuit breaker at our home and in an industry you will find different types of circuit breakers with different names.
 Some circuit breaker has a specific place where they will be used.
 In this article, we will learn why we need a circuit breaker, how it works, why it trips, and how to reset it.
 But at first…

 Where I Can Find Circuit Breakers?

 All Circuit Breakers are found in your home’s breaker box.
 Generally, breaker boxes can be found in the garage, utility, basement, and hall.
 Just look around and let us know where it is in a comment.